Pets Need Dental Care, Too

 Professional Cleaning is Important

-In a recent study, up to 40% of patients with teeth that appeared healthy after a dental cleaning revealed abnormal pathology when dental x-rays were performed!
+In a recent study, up to 40% of patients with teeth that appeared healthy after a dental cleaning and oral exam under anesthesia revealed abnormal pathology when dental x-rays were performed!
 Using dental x-rays allows us to find problems that can be missed by the naked eye.
 These images provide an invaluable basis of comparison as your pet ages.

 Digital x-rays are safer for your animals, with 75 to 90 percent less radiation than traditional x-rays.
 Also, digital x-rays require no processing chemicals that pollute the environment... more